projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 For packets that are sent from a local workload out of a host interface:

-- No host endpoint policies apply.
+- No untracked or pre-DNAT host endpoint policies apply.

+- Normal policies apply if `applyOnForward` is `true`: specifically, the egress rules of the normal policies that apply to the outgoing interface.
+(The reverse direction is allowed by conntrack state.)
+Normal policies do not apply if `applyOnForward` is `false`.

 ## Host endpoint policy: a worked example